 The Multnomah County Board of Commissioners on April 26 appointed the county’s Public Health Director Rachael Banks to serve in as public health administrator.

-State law requires each Local Public Health Authority appoint a public health administer to supervise the public health programs of the local health department, and to enforce state public health laws.
+State law requires each Local Public Health Authority appoint a public health administrator to supervise the public health programs of the local health department, and to enforce state public health laws.
 The administrator helps the county develop public health policies, and has oversight of investigations of reportable diseases and infections, and appropriate control measures to contain infections and diseases.
 In some counties, including Multnomah, the public health director holds the position of public health administrator.

 Banks, appointed in December 2017 as director of the Public Health Division, has focused on narrowing health disparities among communities of color since joining the county in 2002.
 She began as a community health worker focused on prevention of sexually transmitted diseases, HIV and hepatitis.
 Three years later she took on a broader role as a health educator to help public health staff better reach communities of color and others disproportionately impacted by health disparities.